 The Fund leases property to tenants for commercial, educational and healthcare purposes in the City of Boston.
 The Fund's leasing activities consist of the rental of land and buildings under non-cancelable operating leases expiring through fiscal year 2049.
 Rental revenue under operating leases is recognized based on the terms of the lease contracts.
-For the year ended June 30, 2023, 100% of lease revenues were derived from agreements with three customers and another tenant at will arrangement.
-The leases for those two customers expire between fiscal years 2023 to 2049.
+For the year ended June 30, 2024, 100% of lease revenues were derived from agreements with three customers.
+The leases for those three customers expire at various periods through 2049.